wayassirli/stepwise-calibration-protocol-pdm-hydrological-model/README.md

 ```

 ### 3.1 Evaluation folder
-The `evaluation/` folder contains `plot/` subfolder and `config_periods.xlsx` Excel.<br>The `plot/` subfolder contains the result of different submodel and overall evaluation plots.<br>The `config_calibration.xlsx` Excel defines the calibration period, including the start and end dates of the simulation period to be evaluated.
+The `evaluation/` folder contains `plot/` subfolder and `config_periods.xlsx` Excel.
+The `plot/` subfolder contains the result of different submodel and overall evaluation plots.<br>
+The `config_calibration.xlsx` Excel defines the calibration period, including the start and end dates of the simulation period to be evaluated.
 It also specifies the quick and slow flow period associated with each calibration period.

 ### 3.2 Observation folder
 The `observation/` folder contains `observations/` subfolder and `config_observations.xlsx` Excel.

-Place all the observation time-series for all catchments required for the calibration in the `observations/` subfolder.
-The required observation data for each catchment are rainfall, ETp, flow, baseflow, quickflow.
-The time-series data must be in `xlsx` format.
-Name the date and time column `“Timestamp”` and the data column `“Value”`.Timestamp must be in `DD/MM/YYYY HH:MM` format.
-The expected unit are mm for rainfall and evapotranspiration, and m³/s for flow.
-The temporal resolution of rainfall and flow should be the same.
-ETp can have a different temporal resolution and should be monthly or finer.
+- Place all the **observation time-series** for all catchments required for the calibration in the `observations/` subfolder.
+The required observation time-series for each catchment are **rainfall, evapotranspiration (ETp), flow, baseflow, quickflow**.<br>
+- The time-series data must be in `xlsx` **format**.
+Name the date and time column `“Timestamp”` and the data column `“Value”`.
+Timestamp must be in `DD/MM/YYYY HH:MM` format.<br>
+- The **expected unit** for rainfall and ETp are mm (accumulated depth).
+If rainfall and ETp are provided as rate (e.g. mm/hr per 15-minutes), make sure that the rate is converted to accumulated depth (mm) corresponding to the temporal resolution of the data before using it as an input.
+The expected unit for flow is m³/s.<br>
+- The **temporal resolution** are flexible (e.g. 15-min, hourly, daily), but should be consistent across all input time-series.

 The `config_observations.xlsx` Excel is used to assign the associated observation time-series (e.g. rainfall, ETp, flow) to each catchment.
 The same observation time-series can be assigned to different catchments, for example, nearby catchments can use the same ETp data.

 ### 3.3 Simulation folder
 The `simulation/` folder contains `simulationoutput/` subfolder and `config_simulations.xlsx` Excel.

-Place all the simulation output files in the `simulationoutput/` subfolder.
-For each simulation, export `Actual evapotranspiration [pdm_evaporation]` together with `Soil moisture deficit [pdm_smd]` together in one file, and `Surface flow [pdm_surfaceflow]` together with `Rainfall-driven Baseflow [pdm_baseflow]` in one file.
-The ETa and SMD file is used for the calibration of the ETa and soil submodel, while the quick flow and baseflow file is used for the calibration of runoff related submodels.
+- Place all the simulation output files in the `simulationoutput/` subfolder.
+- For each simulation, export `Actual evapotranspiration [pdm_evaporation]` together with `Soil moisture deficit [pdm_smd]` together in one file, and `Surface flow [pdm_surfaceflow]` together with `Rainfall-driven Baseflow [pdm_baseflow]` in one file.
+The ETa and SMD file is used for the calibration of the ETa and soil submodel, while the quick flow and baseflow file is used for the calibration of runoff related submodels. <br>
+- In InfoWorks ICM, choose the simulation timestep that is consistent with the temporal resolution of the provided observation time-series.

 The `config_simulations.xlsx` Excel contains `simulation_id`, an identifier for the parameter set used to produced the corresponding simulation output.
 The Excel then defines which submodel performance is evaluated using this simulation output, for which catchment, and within which calibration period.
 The same simulation output can be used to evaluate the performance of different submodels, for example, a simulation output can be used to evaluate soil storage and runoff submodel performance.